 Just under 4 in 10 voters said unemployment was the biggest economic problem facing voters like them.
 Nearly as many called rising prices the biggest economic problem.
 Taxes and housing were a distant third and fourth, respectively.

 OBAMA'S STORM SURGE

-Forty-two percent of voters said that President Barack Obama's response to Superstorm Sandy was important in their vote for president, and, not surprisingly, most supported his re-election.
-The 53 percent who said it wasn't important in their vote mostly supported Romney.
+Forty-one percent of voters said that President Barack Obama's response to Superstorm Sandy was important in their vote for president, and, not surprisingly, most supported his re-election.
+The 54 percent who said it wasn't important in their vote mostly supported Republican challenger Mitt Romney.

 "LATINO" ROMNEY MIGHT HAVE DONE BETTER WITH HISPANICS